InSawyerSteps/Kinesis_Multitools

 ---|---|---|

-incremental_vector_indexing | index_project_files | Efficiently indexes project files for semantic search, only embedding changed/added files. |
+incremental_vector_indexing | index_project_files | Efficiently indexes project files for semantic search by reusing unchanged vectors and only embedding changes. |

-multimodal_search_dispatch | unified_search | Unified entrypoint for multi-modal codebase search with robust error handling. |
+multimodal_search_dispatch | unified_search | Unified entrypoint for multi-modal codebase search with robust error handling and subtool dispatch. |

-process_timeout_and_error_decorator | tool_process_timeout_and_errors | Decorator for process-based timeout and error handling for MCP tools. |
+process_timeout_and_error_decorator | tool_process_timeout_and_errors | Decorator for running a function in a separate process with a hard timeout and robust error handling. |

 Indexing the Project